bufbuild/protobuf-es/MANUAL.md

 ## Serialization

-As a general guide to decide between the binary format and JSON: The JSON format is great for debugging, but the binary format is more resilient to changes.
-For example, you can rename a field, and still parse binary data serialized with the previous version.
+As a general guide when deciding between the binary format and JSON, the JSON format is great for debugging, but the binary format is more resilient to changes.
+For example, you can rename a field and still parse binary data serialized with the previous version.
 In general, the binary format is also more performant than JSON.

 ### Binary serialization options